bitcoin

 Photo by Mario Dian

-Recently, I got my first Coldcard (I know I know) and bunch of other products from Coinkite because they finally solved my biggest issue.
+Recently, I got my first Coldcard (I know I'm late to the party) and bunch of other products from Coinkite because they have finally solved my biggest issue.

-I've been using Trezor devices from the very beginning and one thing that has always been frustrating was the lack of iPhone support.
-Running a hardware wallet with an iPhone is nearly impossible because of the Lightning (Apple's proprietary port, not the Bitcoin's payment network).
+Since the very beginning, I have been using Trezor devices, and one thing that has consistently proven frustrating is the absence of iPhone compatibility.
+Running a hardware wallet with an iPhone has been nearly impossible due to the Lightning port (Apple's proprietary port, not the Bitcoin payment network).

-Coinkite got around this issue with their latest Coldcard MK4 by introducing NFC support.
+However, Coinkite managed to circumvent this problem with their latest Coldcard MK4 by incorporating NFC support.

-While there are some valid security concerns regarding the NFC technology, stealing bitcoin from your back pocket via Coldcard's NFC is pretty much impossible.
+Although there are valid security concerns regarding the NFC technology, it is highly unlikely to steal bitcoin from your back pocket through Coldcard's NFC.

-Coldcard features not just one but two secure elements from separate vendors to store the private keys which never leave the device.
-On top of that, the device is protected by PIN.
-And because scanning Coldcard with an iPhone requires stable placement over Coldcard's NFC chip for a period of time, getting your bitcoin stolen from your back pocket while you're on the move is unlikely even if an attacker got hold of the PIN.
+Coldcard features not just one, but two secure elements from separate vendors to store the private keys which never leave the device.
+Additionally, the device is protected by a PIN.
+Furthermore, due to the requirement of stable placement of an iPhone over Coldcard's NFC chip for a period of time, it is unlikely for your bitcoin to be stolen from your back pocket while you're on the move, even if an attacker gains access to the PIN.

-In this tutorial we'll have a look at setting up and using a 2-of-3 multisignature wallet in Nunchuk with Coldcard and Tapsigner on iPhone.
-I'm positive the steps should be similar if not the same for Android too.
-Let me know in the comments below!
+In this tutorial, we will take a look at how to set up and use a 2-of-3 multisignature wallet in Nunchuk with Coldcard and Tapsigner on an iPhone.
+I'm positive that the steps should be similar, if not the same, for Android as well.
+Please let me know in the comments below!

-You could likely set up a multisig wallet with Coldcard and Tapsigner on a computer but you'll need any of these NFC readers and Coinkite Tap Protocol.
-I will explore this option some other time, though.
+It is likely that you could set up a multisig wallet with Coldcard and Tapsigner on a computer, but in order to do so, you will need one of these NFC readers and the Coinkite Tap Protocol.
+However, I will explore this option some other time.

 Prerequisites